 How the Markets are Looking Ahead of Euro 2021

-Good things come to those who wait and it’s hoped the latest Euro 2021 odds will be worth waiting for.
-Delayed 12 months because of Covid-19, last summer’s tournament now becomes this summer’s main attraction and while it is taking place in 2021, it will retain it’s Euro 2020 title.
+Good things come to those who wait and it's hoped the latest Euro 2021 odds will be worth waiting for.
+Delayed 12 months because of Covid-19, last summer's tournament now becomes this summer's main attraction and while it is taking place in 2021, it will retain it's Euro 2020 title.
 Authorities will monitor the pandemic closely to see if spectators will be allowed to attend the fixtures still set to take place in 12 cities over Europe.
-This article will provide you with everything you need to know ahead of Europe’s showcase tournament.
+This article will provide you with everything you need to know ahead of Europe's showcase tournament and guide you if you're looking to bet on England to win the Euros - or anyone else for that matter.
 UEFA Euro 2021 predictions will no doubt swing from one nation to another in the coming weeks.

 The postponement of Euro 2020 was a bitter blow for all football supporters last summer, but it was the right decision to make as the world came to terms with Covid-19.
 The good news about having the Euros this summer is that we only have to wait 12 months for the next major football tournament - the World Cup in Qatar next year.
 As for the Euros, the usual suspects are all there to be shot down while minnows like North Macedonia will be hoping to make their mark in their first major tournament by claiming a victory over one of the favoured nations.
 Euro 2021 predictions might differ slightly from last summer to this year, but the favourites remain top of the markets.

 - Free-to-play football predictor game